 For an adult dog, it is recommended to vaccinate for Leptospirosis, Lyme and Bordetella yearly and DHPP and rabies every three years.

 Why is it important to vaccinate your dog?

-Vaccines help prevent debilitating and deadly diseases in dogs which can be contracted by many wild animals that live in our cities, such as racoons, foxes, skunks and bats.
+Vaccines help prevent debilitating and deadly diseases in dogs, which can be contracted by many wild animals that live in our cities, such as raccoons, foxes, skunks and bats.